jncc/sac-microsite/README.md

 * comment out the line starting *image*
 * uncomment the codeblock for *build* that gives the relative path to the dockerfile

+This workspace should be mounted in /workspaces/sac-microsite by dev-container

 Open a command terminal in the `sac-microsite` local respository folder.